 To turn on the grid, go to the Settings app, scroll down to Photos & Camera, and make sure the Grid slider is turned on.

 3. Shoot In Burst Mode

-The burst mode is useful whenever there’s any movement or unpredictability inside the scene.
-It’s nearly impossible to catch the perfect moment of a child playing or a flock of seagulls surrounding a person, which is why the burst mode is a great tool for getting the moment exactly right.
+It’s worthwhile using the burst mode whenever there’s any movement or unpredictability inside the scene.
+It’s nearly impossible to catch the perfect moment of a child playing or a bird in flight without the superfast burst option.

 4. Set Focus and Exposure

 If you don’t set focus and exposure, the iPhone will do that for you.
 Most of the time it does a fairly good job.
 After all, that’s how most iPhone users take all their photos.

 There are times, though, when autofocus fails – or when you want to focus on something other than the most obvious subject.
 That’s when you’ll want to set focus manually This is very easy to do – just tap the spot on the screen where you’d like to set focus and the camera handles the rest.